You’re looking through your credit card statement when suddenly you see it: a fee you didn’t know was coming.

 - Many credit cards don’t charge an annual fee.
-For cards that do, it can range from $30 (for a basic card) to $600+ (for a rewards card with top-notch perks).
+For cards that do, it can range from around $30 for a basic card to over $600 for a rewards card with top-notch perks.

-- Rewards cards with premium benefits, like airport lounge access or ample travel rewards, often have the highest annual fees.
+- Rewards cards with premium benefits, like airport lounge access or ample travel rewards, often have higher annual fees.

-- Even with a hefty annual fee, however, a card can be a good value and actually save you money in the end.
+- Even with a hefty annual fee, a card can still be a good value and may actually save you money.
 You just need to calculate whether the benefits and rewards outweigh the cost of the card.

-- Cards with annual fees may also charge annually for each authorized user added to the account.
+- Cards with annual fees may also charge an additional fee for each authorized user added to the account.

 How to avoid annual fees

 Select one of the many credit cards without an annual fee.
-Or, if you’re coming up on your annual fee, call your credit card issuer and ask to have it waived.
-The issuer may give you a retention offer for an equally valuable statement credit to keep you as a customer or bonus rewards for spending a specific amount.
+Or if you’re coming up on your annual fee, call your credit card issuer and ask to have it waived.
+While they may not waive the fee, the issuer could offer you a retention offer, a statement credit or bonus reward to keep you as a customer.

 Balance Transfer Fees

-- A balance transfer is when you pay one credit card with another credit card or transfer debt from one card to another.
+- A balance transfer is when you transfer debt from one card to another.

-- Issuers charge a fee for this credit card transaction, usually a flat fee or a percentage of the balance transferred.
+- Issuers usually charge a flat fee or percentage of the balance for this type of transaction.
 For example, your card may say it’s “$5 or 3% of the amount of each transfer, whichever is greater.”

-- Some balance transfer cards will waive this fee if you transfer your balance within a certain period after the account opening.
+- Some balance transfer cards will waive this fee if you transfer your balance within a promotional period.

 - Balance transfer fees are separate from the finance charges you’ll incur if a transferred balance accrues interest.